ritikx01/test/README.md

-<h3 align="center">Seeking an opportunity in the field of software engineering.
+### Seeking an opportunity in the field of software engineering.
 Good knowledge of Python, Linux, Django.
-Ability to implement a full software development life cycle (SDLC) and analyze the performance of programs to correct deficiencies.</h3>
+Ability to implement a full software development life cycle (SDLC) and analyze the performance of programs to correct deficiencies.

 <div align="center">